SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 }
 ```

-## Step 2a: Create E-Commerce Sale Transaction
+## Step 2a: Create e-commerce Sale Transaction

-This operation creates an E-Commerce sales transaction in the Direct payment
+This operation creates an e-commerce sales transaction in the Direct payment
 scenario.
 This is managed either by sending a `POST` request as seen below, or
 by directing the end-user to the hosted payment pages.
 Note that the `msisdn`
 value (the end-user's mobile number) is required in this request.